Vitis Accelerator Flow¶

 bootgen -arch zynqmp -process_bitstream bin -image <accelerator>.bif

-Once the required files are in place, developers can run their applications using the following steps:
+Once the required files are in place, run your applications using the following steps:

 Use xmutil or dfx-mgr to load the application bitstream